CS50: Course progression

 CS32 (Computational Thinking and Problem Solving), taught by Michael D. Smith, is an alternative to CS50 but does not have a free online version.
 The next course in sequence after CS32 or CS50 is CS51: Abstraction and Design in Computation, instructed by Stuart M. Shieber with Brian Yu as co-instructor.
 CS50 is primarily offered every fall semester, with CS51 being offered every spring semester.

 CS50x

-CS50x is a massive online open course and "one of the most popular MOOCs in the world."
+CS50x is a massive online open course (MOOC) and "one of the most popular MOOCs in the world."
 CS50 first opened to online students in 2007, but the CS50x course officially launched in 2012 as a course on edX.
 The course content can also be taken through OpenCourseWare for those not seeking a verified certificate.
 In its inaugural year, over 50 thousand students enrolled; in the years since, it has become the largest MOOC on the edX platform.
 In 2016, it was reported that around 700 thousand students were enrolled in CS50x.
 In 2018, a freeCodeCamp article crowned CS50x as "the best MOOC."